What is SIP Trunking? A 2-Minute Explainer

-Keeping up with the latest advancements in business communication technology isn’t just smart but also essential.
+Keeping up with the latest advancements in business communication technology is essential.
 As hybrid and remote work models become the norm and legacy systems phase out, companies need scalable, cost-effective ways to stay connected.
-One solution that’s gained serious traction is SIP trunking, a technology that’s quietly powering everything from small business call centers to enterprise-level global communications.
+One solution that’s gained serious traction is SIP trunking, a technology that’s quietly powering everything from small business call centers to enterprise-level communications.

 What Is SIP Trunking?
 A Detailed Look

 SIP trunking is a communications technology for business and home phone systems.
-Unlike traditional landlines, which connect the starting point to the endpoint via a series of PBX lines, SIP operates via your pre-existing WiFi.
+Unlike traditional landlines, which connect the starting point to the endpoint via a series of PBX lines, SIP operates via your pre-existing internet infrastructure.

-SIP and VoIP are often used interchangeably, but understanding their relationship is essential when designing or reselling modern communication systems.
+SIP and VoIP are often used interchangeably, but understanding their relationship is essential when reselling modern communication systems.
 Voice over Internet Protocol (VoIP) is the broader category and refers to the technology that allows voice data to be transmitted over IP networks instead of traditional PSTN lines.
-SIP, or Session Initiation Protocol, is one of the most widely used protocols that enables VoIP by establishing, managing, and terminating voice and multimedia sessions.
+SIP (Session Initiation Protocol) is one of the most widely used protocols that enables VoIP by establishing, managing, and terminating voice and multimedia sessions.

 Think of VoIP as the service and SIP as the signaling mechanism that powers it.
 SIP initiates the call, defines the session parameters, and ensures smooth communication across devices and platforms.
 It’s not limited to voice either.
 SIP enables video calls, file transfers, presence data, and more.